diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/algorithms-and-data-structures-2/2017-11-10-minimum-spanning-trees.md

 - a ``cycle`` is a path with no repeated nodes or edges other than the starting and ending nodes
 - a ``cut`` is a partition of the nodes into two nonempty subsets ``S`` and ``V-S``
 - the ``cutset`` of a cut ``S`` is the set of edges with exactly one endpoint in ``S``
-- a cycle and a cutset intersect in an even number of edges
 - spanning tree:
   - let ``H=(V,T)`` be a subgraph of an undirected graph ``G=(V,E)``
   - ``H`` is a spanning tree of ``G`` if ``H`` is both acyclic and connected